Go to product information

 Sold out

-Our white 1.75 mm, 1 kg HTPLA filament, made in Canada, combines the ease of printing of PLA with the heat resistance of engineering materials.
-Designed with high-crystallinity PLA, it...
+Our white HTPLA filament, 1.75 mm, 1 kg, made in Canada, combines the ease of printing of PLA with heat resistance worthy of engineering materials.
+Designed in high-crystallinity PLA, it...

 🚚 Free shipping on orders over $150 in select cities